5 Tips for Faster Medical Record Review

 - Identify and request missing documents early.

-- Validate consistency across all sources.
+- Validate consistency with all sources.

 Tip #5: Streamline Collaboration with a Centralized Platform